- CloudBees Jenkins Platform (CJP)

 Elasticsearch Documentation suggests the following regarding Java heap size:

-Ensure that the min (Xms) and max (Xmx) sizes are the same to prevent the heap from resizing at runtime, a very costly process.
+- Ensure that the min (Xms) and max (Xmx) sizes are the same to prevent the heap from resizing at runtime, a very costly process.

-Generally, setting the ES_HEAP_SIZE environment variable is preferred over setting explicit -Xmx and -Xms values.
+- Generally, setting the ES_HEAP_SIZE environment variable is preferred over setting explicit -Xmx and -Xms values.

-The standard recommendation is to give 50% of the available memory to Elasticsearch heap, while leaving the other 50% free.
+- The standard recommendation is to give 50% of the available memory to Elasticsearch heap, while leaving the other 50% free.
 Please note that the Java heap size should not exceed 32GB.

 - Do not change the default garbage collector!
 The default GC for Elasticsearch is Concurrent-Mark and Sweep (CMS).
 This GC runs concurrently with the execution of the application so that it can minimize pauses.
 It does, however, have two stop-the-world phases.
 It also has trouble collecting large heaps.
 Despite these downsides, it is currently the best GC for low-latency server software like Elasticsearch.
 The official recommendation is to use CMS.

 - Do not tweak threadpool settings.